Parties may proceed to file a divorce application on a normal track if they have not been able to agree on any of the following:

 The court will direct you and the defendant to attend mediation and counselling at the Family Dispute Resolution (FDR) Division if you have any child under the age of 21.

 The second stage of your divorce case takes place when the court schedules a case conference for the ancillary matters that you and the defendant cannot agree upon.

 Once all the necessary documents are filed, the case will proceed for an ancillary matters hearing.

 If you are not satisfied with the orders made by the court during the ancillary matters hearing, you may file an appeal to the Family Division of the High Court within 14 days of the date of the order.

-You do not need a lawyer to represent you in a divorce case.
-However, you may choose to engage one if you need independent legal advice on the merits of your case.
+You do not need to have a lawyer in a divorce case.
+However, you may choose to engage one if you need independent legal advice on the merits of your case or the divorce process.

 The courts are not able to provide legal advice or recommend lawyers.
 Find out where to get help.